ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }
 ~~~

-If SCITT wanted to be interoperable with OIDC, we would define key dereferencing in a way that was compatible with how OIDC handles it today.
+TODO: For SCITT to be interoperable with OIDC, it would define key dereferencing compatible with OIDC dereferencing.

 #### Dereferencing Public Keys